jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 People may say the interface stability comes in jeopardy when you use `public` fields.
 The fields may look similar from the outside.
-However, frameworks may expect properties, not fields, which makes letting fields participate in reusable functions less easy.
+However, frameworks may expect `properties`, not fields, which makes letting fields participate in reusable functions less easy.
 Perhaps compatibility like that is an argument.

 ### Public Members for Internal Classes